 Shirley M. Tilghman has served as a member of our Board of Directors since October 2005.
 Shirley served as the President of Princeton University from June 2001 to June 2013.
-Shirley also serves as a trustee of the Institute for Advanced Study, Amherst College, the Advantage Testing Foundation, the Carnegie Endowment for International Peace, Leadership for a Diverse America, and the King Abdullah University of Science and Technology, as a fellow for Harvard College and as a director of the Broad Institute.
+Shirley serves as a trustee of the Institute for Advanced Study, Amherst College, the Advantage Testing Foundation, and the King Abdullah University of Science and Technology, as a fellow for Harvard College, as a director of the Broad Institute, and as a member of the Science Advisory Board of the Chan Zuckerberg Initiative.
 From August 1986 to June 2001, she served as a Professor at Princeton University, and from August 1988 to June 2001, as an Investigator at Howard Hughes Medical Institute.
 In 1998, she took the role as founding director of Princeton's multi-disciplinary Lewis-Sigler Institute for Integrative Genomics.
 Shirley holds a Doctoral degree in biochemistry from Temple University, and a Bachelor of Science degree with honors in chemistry from Queen's University.